Indian food is like that really cool friend who seemed a bit intimidating at first.

 I love chickpea dishes, and this ones look amazing!

-So with this Indian food, you’re getting tasty ingredients like potatoes, chickpeas (of course), garlic, tomatoes, cumin, garam masala, and so many other good flavors!
+So with this traditional Indian food, you’re getting tasty ingredients like potatoes, chickpeas (of course), garlic, tomatoes, cumin, garam masala, and so many other good flavors!

 And if you want to make it yourself, then here’s an at home recipe for Chana Aloo Curry.